Althought the housing market has slowed, home prices are still out of reach for many.

 The Majestic Bus

-The Majestic Bus is a converted Bedford Panorama bus in Hay-on-Wye in Wales that can be rented out as a guest house.
-The Majestic Bus is a charming little cottage with wooden floors and pine wood paneling and beautiful light coming in through all the windows.
+The Majestic Bus is a converted Bedford Panorama bus in Hay-on-Wye, Wales, that can be rented out as a guest house.
+It's a charming little cottage with wooden floors, pine wood paneling, and beautiful light coming in through all the windows.

 It has a small and efficient kitchen with a gas stove, refrigerator, sink, wooden counters, a living room with a couch that folds out into a double bed, and a bedroom space with a double bed and woodburning stove.
 The electricity in the bus is provided by solar panels.

-The flush toilet and bath are in a separate bathhouse with another wood-burning stove.
-It is just a short walk from the bus.
-There is also a hot tub, two decks, and a fire pit in the yard surrounding the bus.
-Four people can sleep inside the bus, and another four can sleep in tents in the yard during nice weather.
+The flush toilet and bath are in a separate bathhouse with another wood-burning stove, just a short walk from the bus.
+The yard surrounding the bus also has a hot tub, two decks, and a fire pit.

 Resolve $10,000 or more of your debt